kasnerz/npfl140/05_task_generation/README.md

 # NPFL140 Assignment #1: Generating Weather Reports 🌦️
-In this assigment, you will try **generating weather reports** with open LLMs.
+In this assigment, you **generate weather reports** with LLMs.

+You will have access to multiple open models running on our in-house cluster via API.

 As an input, the system will use the JSONs from [OpenWeather.org](https://openweathermap.org/api) and your custom prompt.

-You will use the models running on our in-house cluster.
-You will have access to these models through an API.

 **Overview of your goals:**